Craft Beer v Real Ale

 1. Real Ale no longer means anything.
 Craft Beer does.

 The term ‘Real Ale’ and its definition no longer mean anything.
 CAMRA have lost sight of the beer industry and continue to impose 1970’s arbitrary distinctions which no longer apply.
-According to this part on their website http://www.camra.org.uk/page.aspx?o=180630 keg beer is:
+Keg beer is

 · Chilled, filtered (to remove all yeast) and pasteurized thus ‘killing off’ the product